Nick Markakis retires after 15 years with Braves, Orioles - WTMJ

 AP Sports Writer

-ATLANTA (AP) — Outfielder Nick Markakis has retired after 15-year career with the Atlanta Braves and Baltimore Orioles.
+Markakis spent his first nine years with the Baltimore Orioles before moving to his hometown Atlanta Braves for his final six seasons.

+The 37-year-old outfielder helped the Braves through a difficult rebuilding process that paid off with three straight NL East titles.

-The 37-year-od Markakis, who was a free agent, told The Athletic in a story published Friday that he was done playing after accumulating 2,388 hits, earning his lone All-Star selection in 2018 and coming within one win of reaching the World Series in his final season.
+A free agent after last season, Markakis told The Athletic in a story published Friday that he was done playing after accumulating 2,388 hits, earning his lone All-Star selection in 2018 and closing out his career in Game 7 of the NL Championship Series.

 Braves manager Brian Snitker called Markakis “the consummate pro in everything he did.”